• Skip to primary navigation

 • 🍖 More Delicious Roasts

-• Pork Shoulder Butt Roast - 5-pound boneless pork shoulder butt roast.
+• Pork Shoulder Butt Roast (with or without fat cap) - 5-pound boneless pork shoulder butt roast.
 This roast also goes by picnic roast, pork picnic shoulder, pork butt, Boston butt, and blade roast.

 • Olive Oil - 2 tablespoons of extra virgin olive oil (EVOO).
-Dijon, stone ground, or German mustard can also be used to coat the roast.
+Dijon, stone ground, or German mustard can also coat the roast.

 • Pork Roast Seasoning - 2 tablespoons of pork roast seasoning (try my recipe or use your favorite brand).